 There are actually two kinds of HVAC warranties

 Yup.
 That’s “warranties,” plural.
 You get an equipment warranty provided by the manufacturer and a labor warranty provided by the contractor.

 Equipment warranties cover malfunctions or failures related to a faulty part.
 In other words, if your system quits because Trane put in a faulty part during assembly – and that part is still under warranty – Trane will replace it for you free of charge.

 Labor warranties, on the other hand, are provided by the company that installs your equipment.
 These warranties are important because HVAC performance depends heavily on whether the system was installed properly.
-A great installation results in great performance for many years.
+A great installation results in a great performance for many years.
 A sorry installation usually results in sorry performance, and it might only last a few years.

 Companies that are confident in their installations typically offer a better warranty.
 We’ll get into what “better” means in just a bit.